Cupra Formentor SUV review

 Despite not having much steering feel, the Cupra Formentor SUV is fun to drive.
-There’s a huge amount of grip, thanks in part to the four-wheel-drive system, and body roll is kept to a minimum - even though the Formentor sits higher than the new Cupra Leon.
-A range of driving modes culminates in a Cupra mode, which introduces a lower, more exciting engine note, a sharper throttle response and heavier steering.
+There’s a huge amount of grip, while versions fitted with a four-wheel-drive system boast impressive all-weather abilities.
+Body roll is kept to a minimum, even though the Formentor sits higher than the new Cupra Leon.
+A range of driving modes culminates in a Cupra mode, which introduces a lower, more exciting engine note, a sharper throttle response, the firmest suspension setting and heavier steering.

 It may be a brand-new, Cupra-specific model, but the Formentor shares most of its interior with the Cupra Leon, and therefore the SEAT Leon.
-We’ve no real issues with the familiarity of the cabin but the touchscreen definitely could be a bit more intuitive, and some of the plastics don’t quite live up to the Formentor’s £40,000-plus price in top versions.
-The same criticism is also true of the Volkswagen T-Roc R and the Cupra Ateca too, though.
+We’ve no real issues with the familiarity of the interior but the touchscreen definitely could be a bit more intuitive, and some of the plastics don’t quite live up to the Formentor’s £40,000-plus price in top versions.
+The same criticism is also true of the Volkswagen T-Roc R and the Cupra Ateca.

-The Formentor sits in between those two for boot space, with 420 litres.
-Rear passenger space is good as well, although those in the back will have to crane around the bulky front seats to see forwards.
-The Formentor feels like a coupe version of the Cupra Ateca, and despite the slightly reduced practicality, its design is likely to appeal to hot hatch buyers or anyone considering a sporty estate car.
+The Formentor sits in between those two rivals for boot space, with 420 litres.
+Rear passenger space is good, although those in the back will have to crane around the bulky front sports seats to see forwards.
+The Formentor often feels like a coupe version of the Cupra Ateca, and despite the slightly reduced practicality, its design is likely to appeal to hot hatch buyers or anyone considering a sporty estate car.